Monday, June 14th, 2021

-Some of the bigger changes include potential delays with reporting from Facebook.
-All campaigns, including the reports, targeting options, and optimising of said campaigns, will be affected.
-To be even more specific, there will be delays with the data.
-This is in relation to real-time data no longer being supported.
-It has been reported that it may now take up to 3, or even 4 days before the report will populate.
+There could also be delays with reporting from Facebook, in relation to real-time data no longer being supported.
+It has been reported that it may now take up to 4 days before the report will populate.
 This includes data such as overall conversions.

 As a result of these changes, the Facebook pixel will also be affected by this update.
 Custom pixels will be limited to eight and the data it collects will be more generic.

-- The next thing to do is to verify the website domain with Facebook.
-This will give Facebook permissions to run through the website and check the validity of it.
-Doing this will promote the likelihood of an improved account, a smaller chance of genuine website to be pulled down and smoother operations.
+Whilst this is recommended anyway, Facebook recommends doing to keep your account and assets safe.
+This will give Facebook permissions to run through the website and check the its validity Doing this will promote the likelihood of an improved account, a smaller chance of a genuine website being pulled down, and smoother operations.

-- UTM codes, Google analytics and other external tracking tools need to be updated and used regularly.
+We recommend exploring alternative routes for attribution and tracking.
+There have been various ‘quick-fix’ hacks surfacing, but as a successful eCommerce business, you need to be looking at long-term solutions for attribution and tracking.
 This is the only way you will be able to achieve accuracy within your ads.
-You need to be able to understand the customer journey better and see where your strongest converting campaigns are coming from.
 So, make sure all accounts have UTM embedded within the ad level or manually input them onto each URL script ending.

-- Platform diversity is going to be required.
-Connecting to the audience is still going to be possible, as that audience is still there.
-You just need to be able to reach them in a different way.
-Having multiple traffic sources alongside Facebook ads is going to be a must-have.
+Connecting to your audience is still going to be possible, as that audience is still there.
+You just need to be able to reach them differently.
+We recommend a multi-channel strategy, ensuring you have multiple traffic sources alongside Facebook.

-Book a FREE 15-minute strategy call to chat with one of our team about our approach to creating success on Facebook despite these changes and how we can do the same for you!
+Book in a FREE 15-minute strategy call with one of our team and let’s talk about how we can help your business!